PCP CAR FINANCE

 5

-Unlike HP finance, you’ll have to pay penalties for exceeding mileage and excessive wear and tear.
+Unlike HP finance, you pay extra for exceeding the agreed mileage and excessive wear and tear.

 6